khalid586/Kazi-Shop/README.md

 An online departmental store which makes customer's life easy.

+# Feartures
+- User Authentication
+- Category wise product selection
+- Adding Items to cart
+  - Quantity Increment & Decrement
+  - Checkout only when user is logged in &     have items in cart
+- Subscription Model
+- Customized Admin Panel
+- Order Tracking (By Admin)

 ### You will find some necessary instructions below
 <details>
 <summary>How to create a django project</summary>